Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The samples are related to entertainment generally but could apply to books and podcasts.
-The ambiguity is present, but could be stronger.
+These clues effectively create ambiguity.
+'Short, self-contained segments' and 'single episode that resolves its conflict within a short timeframe, not a long arc' can apply to certain types of TV shows (e.g., procedurals, sitcoms, anthologies), but also strongly suggest podcasts or even individual video game levels/missions.
+This creates productive confusion without being obviously false.

 ✅ Strengths:
 - Attempt to create ambiguity